 In terms of Civil law, the charity is governed by a trust deed dated 12 October 1966 and is a registered charity - Charity Registration No. 241434.
-The trustees of the charity are the members of the Provincial Council.
+The trustees of the charity are the members of the UK Servite Sisters.
 The trustees are incorporated under the Charities Act 2011.
-The Prioress Provincial appoints the trustees after discussion with the other trustees.
+The Head Trustee appoints the trustees after discussion with the other trustees.
 As all trustees are members of the Congregation they have a detailed knowledge of the work of the charity and of its structure.
 On being appointed new trustees are required to spend time with those trustees leaving office.
 They also meet with the Congregation's legal, accounting, investment and property advisers to obtain a full briefing of their responsibilities and the charity's position.
+The Trustees regularly consult and seek assistance from professional advisors.